MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-scan-networks-and-content.md

 In this tutorial, you'll learn how to:

 > [!div class="checklist"]
-> * Create a network scan job and scan for risky repositories
 > * Add any risky repositories found to a content scan job
 > * Scan your content shares for sensitive content and understand results found